mayurdb/gsoc2018/README.md

    Rtree indexes the objects based on their minimum bounding rectangle.
 At its leaf level, each of the rectangles will bound a single object.
 In the next level of the tree, nearby objects would be grouped together and get represented by their own minimum bounding rectangle.
 While searching, one can start at the topmost level and based on whether query object intersects the bounding rectangles at that level or not, the decision to search within the corresponding subtree will be made.
    [https://github.com/astrolabsoftware/spark3D/pull/87](https://github.com/astrolabsoftware/spark3D/pull/87)

-3. spark-fits support on S3
+3. spark-fits support on S3, Cassandra

 ## Relevant links -
 1. **spark3D public repo**